interpreters/perlpp/README.md

 	<?:include file.p ?>

 or `<?:include "long file name.p" ?>` (keep a whitespace between `"` and `?>`, explained further).
-Include source code of another PerlPP file into this position.
+Includes source code of another PerlPP file into this position.

 	<?:prefix foo bar ?>

-Replace word prefixes in the following output.
+Replaces word prefixes in the following output.
 In this case words like `fooSomeWord` will become `barSomeWord`.

 Capturing